 Gloomy Outlooks for Russian Regions

-delivered an in-depth analysis based on official Russian Sources, before a select audience of economists, diplomats and experts.
+At last week's Master Class Ms. Zubarevich delivered an in-depth analysis based on official Russian Sources, before a select audience of economists, diplomats and experts.
 Her main point was that the deep rift between the few resource-rich regions and the many territories depending on subsidies from the federal budget had deepened in recent years.
 The timeline of financial transfers to the poorer regions reveals the underlying logic of Russian politics, which consists of buying popular loyalty and cushioning discontent by monetary gifts.
 As long as oil prices are reasonably high, the system can maintain a precarious balance.

-The remotely controlled Right-Wing and Euro-sceptical Parties in the run-up to EU Parliamentary Elections: Myths and Reality
+ICEUR's Press Conference: The remotely controlled Right-Wing and Euro-sceptical Parties in the run-up to EU Parliamentary Elections: Myths and Reality

-for the release of our latest analytical paper: "The Remotely Controlled Right-Wing and Euroskeptical Parties in the Run-Up to the European Parliamentary Elections: Myth and Reality".
+Yesterday, 22 May, we held a press conference for the release of our latest analytical paper: "The Remotely Controlled Right-Wing and Euroskeptical Parties in the Run-Up to the European Parliamentary Elections: Myth and Reality".
 It will soon be available for download here on our website.

 Dr. Erhard Busek gave an introductory speech and three of the authors presented their contributions.